IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/blenderbim.rst

-BlenderBIM Add-on
+Bonsai Add-on
 =================

-The BlenderBIM Add-on lets you analyse, create, and modify OpenBIM with Blender.
-For more information, visit the `BlenderBIM Add-on website
+Bonsai Add-on for Blender lets you analyse, create, and modify OpenBIM with Blender.
+For more information, visit the `Bonsai website
 <https://bonsaibim.org>`_.